Counseling

 Postsecondary Enrollment Options (PSEO) is a state program that allows tenth, eleventh and twelfth grade students to enroll in courses at a college and earn both high school and college credit while still in high school.
 Only enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions apply.
 Most PSEO courses are offered on the campus of the postsecondary institution; some courses are offered online.

 Please note: Each participating college or university sets its own requirements for enrollment into the PSEO courses.
 Eleventh and twelfth-grade students may take PSEO courses on a full- or part-time basis.
 Tenth graders may take only one career/technical PSEO course.
 If they earn at least a grade C in that class, they may take additional career/technical PSEO courses.
+There is no charge to PSEO students for tuition, books or fees for items that are required to participate in a course.
+Students must meet the PSEO eligibility requirements.

 For a list of participating institutions in Minnesota, click here.